ggicci/ggicci.me/content/posts/deploying-aes-128-encrypted-hls.md

 }
 ```

-I give my `sample.m3u8` a new name `/sample/index.m3u8` and it's now accessible at https://v.ggicci.me/sample/index.m3u8.
+Copy the playlist file and segment files to the web server.
+Under `/sample` folder in my case.
+And it's now accessible at https://v.ggicci.me/sample/index.m3u8.
 Try open it with VLC player (Media > Open Network Stream...).
 It should work like a charm.

 ## 📺 Use of video.js